FRCR Part 1 (Radiology) - CR1 -advice for candidates (anatomy module)

 Fetal imaging and neonatal cranial ultrasound

-Neither of these are on the syllabus and therefore will not be included in the examination.
+Neither of these are on the syllabus and therefore will not be included in the exam.

 Terminology, detail required and common errors